 Good vs Bad GRE Resources

 Here’s the basic, yet often overlooked key to raising your GRE score: practice doesn’t make perfect.
 Good GRE practice makes perfect.

 Given the mountains of GRE prep material out there, the unfortunate reality is that good GRE questions are hard to find.
-So, before we dive into the best GRE resources out there, it’s really worth your time to first understand how to identify GRE practice that is the “real deal” from practice that is not.
+So, before we dive into the best GRE resources out there, it’s really worth your time to first understand how to identify practice that is the “real deal” from practice that is not.

 Good GRE Resources

-Good GRE practice means studying with questions that are exactly like those you’ll find on test day—in both form and content.
-It means mean taking GRE practice tests that have answers and explanations that actually teach you how to do better next time.
+Good practice means studying with questions that are exactly like those you’ll find on test day—in both form and content.
+It means mean taking practice tests that have answers and explanations that actually teach you how to do better next time.
 It means using practice from the official test-makers as well as official-like practice.

-Magoosh, for example, uses the same process as the ETS—the makers of the GRE—to develop our practice test questions, basing our GRE practice tests and practice problems on data, rather than instinct (although we think our test prep experts have some of the best/nerdiest instincts in the industry).
-In fact, we go over Magoosh’s GRE practice test development process as a bonus section at the end of this post.
+Magoosh, for example, uses the same process as the ETS—the makers of the GRE—to develop our practice test questions, basing our practice tests and practice problems on data, rather than instinct (although we think our test prep experts have some of the best/nerdiest instincts in the industry).
+In fact, we go over Magoosh’s practice test development process as a bonus section at the end of this post.